Call and Book Your Hotel Now!

 Archaeologically, the earliest remains trace Larnaca to the Mycenaean age.
 Once, it was a major colony for the Phoenician rulers, but it achieved its true status during the Hellenistic Age.

 The Mycenaean Greeks formed the Kition Kingdom in the 13th century B.C., during which it was a port.
 The prosperity of the Kingdom can be viewed through the excavations of Cyclopean walls and Mycenaean temples.

 Due to its prime location in the Mediterranean region, Larnaca has always attracted a lot of external rulers.
-Cyprus has been at the mercy of many conquerors, be it the Greeks, Persians, Egyptians, Romans, Byzantines, Ottomans, Franks, Venetians, Turks or British rulers.
+Cyprus has been at the mercy of many conquerors such as Greeks, Persians, Egyptians, Romans, Byzantines, Ottomans, Franks, Venetians, Turks and Britishers.
 The main reason for invading the city of Larnaca was due to its location as a port as well as its richness in minerals and other resources.

-The British who ruled Cyprus for about eighty-two years, first landed in Larnaca.
-It was during their rule that the port developed its own distinct identity in modern Cyprus as it developed very fast.
-This lasted till the Turks attacked Cyprus in 1974, where it won and Larnaca alone welcomed 40,000 refugees.
+The British, who ruled Cyprus for about eighty-two years, first landed in Larnaca.
+During their rule, the port developed its own distinct identity in modern Cyprus as it developed very fast.
+This lasted till the Turks attacked Cyprus in 1974.

 After Roman times the city became the main port of the island.
 Today, the locals of Larnaca have developed a modern outlook whilst still maintaining many traditions and upholding their hospitality and welcoming attitude towards visitors.
 The city is well known for its beautiful and clean beaches, great food and vibrant nightlife.

 Larnaca has a picturesque seafront offering plenty of activities during major festivals.